 Micronutrients are addressed as well.
 These include iron, manganese, lime, acid, etc.

-- First Spring (Feb.-March): Fertilizer plus pre-emergent.
+- Early Spring Fertilizer & Crabgrass Preventer (Feb.-March): Fertilizer plus pre-emergent.
 Designed to prevent annual grassy weeds (crabgrass/foxtail), to provide nutrients for your lawn to recover from winter damage, and to help begin quick growth and thickening.
 As day length increases, grasses are one of the earliest plants to break dormancy and quickly green up.
 Because of this early green up, the proper nutrients need to be in place for quick uptake.

-- Second Spring (March-May): Fertilizer plus 2nd pre-emergent.
+- Late Spring Fertilizer & Crabgrass Preventer (March-May): Fertilizer plus 2nd pre-emergent.
 Designed to apply a second blanket of pre-emergent for annual grassy weeds.
 Grassy weeds produce a lot of seed and are a tough species in general.
 Due to their viability and tough growth habit, a timely and thorough pre-emergent is required.
 This second wave of fertilizer helps continue root development and growth to prepare the lawn for upcoming summer stress.

-Note: The summer fertilizer and grub control are applied as one application due to the pesticide being impregnated into the fertilizer.
+Note: The Summer Fertilizer and Season-long Grub Control are applied as one application due to the pesticide being impregnated into the fertilizer.

-- Winterizer (Nov.-Jan.): The MOST important fertilizer application.
+- Winter Root Feeding (Nov.-Jan.): The MOST important fertilizer application.
 This is a urea-based fertilizer that will be converted in the soil by nitrifying bacteria, which is then made into a form that plants will absorb.
 This allows the plant’s roots to grow and develop, which delivers the BEST color and growth in the following spring.